Living in Phoenix, and surviving Valley Fever

 Valley Fever (I have to Google this, hang on) is a fungal infection caused by coccidioides (kok-sid-e-OY-deze) organisms.
 I got that from the Mayo Clinic site.
 You get it by breathing in the spores that live in the desert dust.
 OK, that's as technical as I'm gonna get.
 You can go read more if you want to, but I'd rather not.

-I survived Valley Fever was I was 19, and got to spend some time at the State Hospital at 24th Street and Van Buren (no, not the insane asylum, the hospital that's just north of that).
+I survived Valley Fever when was I was 19, and got to spend some time at the County Hospital at 24th Street and Roosevelt.
 I had a neighbor drive me there, and he and I had no idea where to go, and it was kind of an emergency.
 I later found out that I was covered, as a college student, under my parents' insurance, and I could have gone to any hospital, but at the time I didn't know.
 And they took good care of me there.

 In the hospital room, I remember thinking how beautiful Phoenix was, and how much I wanted to see the blue skies and the palm trees again.
 I did, and I survived.
 And if you lived in Phoenix, you survived, too.
 Congratulations!
 Now go out there and enjoy the blue skies and palm trees!